Ian Gayle: Club career

 In August 2016, he signed for National League side Braintree Town on a free transfer following his release by Dagenham.
 On the opening day of the season, he went onto make his debut during Braintree's 0–0 draw with North Ferriby United, playing the full 90 minutes.
 Following several major injuries, Gayle's playing time was limited at the National League side and the centre-back only managed to feature just twenty-three more times before leaving for Welling United in June 2017.

 On 4 June 2018, following his release from Wealdstone, Gayle joined recently relegated Woking.
 On the opening day of the 2018–19 campaign, Gayle made his Woking debut during their 1–0 away victory over East Thurrock United, featuring for the entire 90 minutes.
 Three days later, he scored his first goal for the Surrey-based side, netting the winner in their 2–1 home victory against St Albans City.

 In March 2022, Gayle joined Cray Valley Paper Mills on dual-registration basis.

 In June 2022, Gayle signed for Isthmian Premier Division side Folkestone Invicta for the 2022/2023 campaign.
 He departed the club at the end of the 2024–25 season.

 In June 2025, Gayle joined Isthmian League Premier Division side Lewes.
 In October 2025, he joined divisional rivals Ramsgate.

+In May 2026, Gayle joined newly promoted Isthmian League South East Division club Whitstable Town.